ganelson/inform/resources/Documentation/Writing with Inform.md

    {
        "is": {
            "type": "kit",
-           "title": "RootsOfEquationsKit",
+           "title": "RootsOfEquationsKit"
-           "version": "1"
        }
    }
    ```

    This should look very similar to the `extension_metadata.json` file found in extensions, and indeed it has a great deal in common, though as we shall see it can be considerably extended.

+   Although it's legal for a kit's metadata to supply a `"version"`, there is no need.
+A kit which is being distributed inside an extension has a public-facing version of its own: its functionality is part of the extension's offer to the world, so it is all under the wrapper extension's version number.

 Why are there two files like this, not one, given that both are basically descriptions of what the kit is?
 One answer is that they actually serve different purposes: `Contents.w` describes the _source code_ for the kit, whereas `kit_metadata.json` describes the resulting compiled kit.

 The other is that kits are designed to be compatible with the ```inweb``` system for "literate programming".
-This is how it is that annotated forms of the source for `BasicInformKit` and `WorldModelKit`, for example, are hosted at the Inform source code website.
+This is how it is that annotated forms of the source for ```BasicInformKit``` and ```WorldModelKit```, for example, are hosted at the Inform source code website.

 So-called _section files_ also have a marked-up format suitable for ```inweb```.
 (The ```.w``` at the end of the two filenames ```Contents.w``` and ```Roots.w``` means "web".)